GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Graph Factorization Machine

 This indicates the importance of the interactions between feature $v_i$ and feature $v_j$.

-Note that we only compute $c_{ij}$ for nodes $j \in \mathcal{N}_i$, where $\mathcal{N}_i$ denotes the neighborhood of node $v_i$, which is also the set of features whose interaction with $v_i$ are beneficial.
+Note that we only compute $c_{ij}$ for nodes $j \in \mathcal{N}_i$, where $\mathcal{N}_i$ denotes the neighborhood of node $v_i$, which is also the set of features whose interactions with $v_i$ are beneficial.
 To make coefficients easily comparable across different feature nodes, we normalized them across all choices of $j$ using a softmax function:

-Once obtained the normalized attention coefficients, we compute the linear combination of these feature interactions with a nonlinearity as the updated feature representations:
+Once the normalized attention coefficients are obtained, we compute the linear combination of these feature interactions with nonlinearity as the updated feature representations:

-where $\alpha_{ij}$ measures the attention coefficients of each feature interaction between feature $i$ and $j$, while $p_{ij}$ stands for the probability of this feature interaction being beneficial.
-The attention coefficient $\alpha_{ij}$ is calculated by the soft attention mechanism, while the $p_{ij}$ is calculated by hard attention mechanism.
-By multiplying them together, we control the information of selected feature interactions and make the parameters in interaction selection component trainable with gradient back-propagation.
+where $\alpha_{ij}$ measures the attention coefficients of each feature interaction between feature $i$ and $j$, while $p_{ij}$ represents the probability of this feature interaction being beneficial.
+The attention coefficient $\alpha_{ij}$ is calculated by the soft attention mechanism, while $p_{ij}$ is calculated by the hard attention mechanism.
+By multiplying them together, we control the information of selected feature interactions and make the parameters in the interaction selection component trainable with gradient back-propagation.

-To capture the diversified polysemy of feature interactions in different semantic subspaces~\cite{li2020interpretable} and also stabilize the learning process~\cite{vaswani2017attention,velivckovic2017graph}, we extend our mechanism to employ multi-head attention.
-Specifically, $H$ independent attention mechanisms execute the update of Equation~\ref{eq:update}, and then these features are concatenated, resulting in the following output feature representation:
+To capture the diverse polysemy of feature interactions in different semantic subspaces~\cite{li2020interpretable} and stabilize the learning process~\cite{vaswani2017attention,velivckovic2017graph}, we extend our mechanism to employ multi-head attention.
+Specifically, $H$ independent attention mechanisms update Equation~\ref{eq:update}, and then these features are concatenated, resulting in the following output feature representation:

-where $\parallel$ denotes concatenation, $\alpha_{ij}^h$ is the normalized attention coefficient computed by the $h$-th attention mechanism, and $\mathbf{W}^h_a$ is the corresponding linear transformation matrix.
+where $\parallel$ denotes the concatenation, $\alpha_{ij}^h$ is the normalized attention coefficient computed by the $h$-th attention mechanism, and $\mathbf{W}^h_a$ is the corresponding linear transformation matrix.
 One can also choose to employ average pooling to update the feature representations: